 Harry Smith: A Biography

-forthcoming from Farrar, Straus & Giroux
+Forthcoming from Farrar, Straus & Giroux

-David Wild has been a contributing editor to Rolling Stone for two decades.
+David Wild has been a contributing editor to Rolling Stone for over two decades.
 A former editor and writer for Esquire, he has been active in writing and producing for television – his credits include working on the Grammy, Emmy and Oscar award shows and he was nominated for an Emmy for America: A Tribute to Heroes.
-He has written liner notes essays for dozens of artists including the Rolling Stones, Bob Dylan, Frank Sinatra, Simon & Garfunkel, Randy Newman and others.
+He has written liner note essays for dozens of artists including the Rolling Stones, Bob Dylan, Frank Sinatra, Simon & Garfunkel, Randy Newman and others.
 Wild has also appeared frequently as a pop culture commentator on shows for Bravo, A&E, MSNBC, VH-1 and MTV, and has lectured on pop culture at dozens of universities around the county.
 He lives in Los Angeles.

-Diary of a Player: How My Musical Heroes Made a Guitar Man Out of Me by Brad Paisley with David Wild
+Diary of a Player: How My Musical Heroes Made a Guitar Man Out of Me

-Heart Full of Soul: An Inspirational Memoir About Finding Your Voice and Finding Your Way by Taylor Hicks with David Wild
+Heart Full of Soul: An Inspirational Memoir About Finding Your Voice and Finding Your Way

 The Showrunners: A Season Inside The Billion-Dollar, Death-Defying, Madcap World of Television’s Real Stars

-Douglas Wolk is the lead graphic novel reviewer for the New York Times Book Review, and has written about graphic novels and comics for Time, the Los Angeles Times,the Washington Post, Print magazine, among others.
+Douglas Wolk is the lead graphic novel reviewer for the New York Times Book Review, and has written about graphic novels and comics for Time, the Los Angeles Times,the Washington Post, and Print magazine, among others.
 Reading Comics: How Graphic Novels Work and What They Mean won both of the comics industry’s major awards: the Will Eisner Award for Best Comics-Related Book and the Harvey Award for Best Biographical, Historical or Journalistic Presentation.
-His comics include the 2014 miniseries Judge Dredd: Mega-City Two), as well as a Kindle Single about comics culture (Comic-Con Strikes Again!).
+His comics include the 2014 miniseries Judge Dredd: Mega-City Two, as well as a Kindle Single about comics culture (Comic-Con Strikes Again!).
 Wolk teaches comics writing at Portland State University, lectures, and has moderated panels at most of the major American comics conventions, including Comic-Con International San Diego, New York Comic-Con, Emerald City Comic-Con and Rose City Comic-Con.
 He has been awarded the Getty/USC Annenberg Arts Journalism Fellowship and a Mid-Career Fellowship with Columbia University’s National Arts Journalism Program.
 He lives in Portland, Oregon.

 All of the Marvels: What I Learned from Reading 25,000 Superhero Comic Books

-forthcoming from Penguin Books
+Forthcoming from Penguin Press